SwiftPackageIndex/PackageList/README.md

+Do you maintain a Swift package?
+[I'd love to get your opinion on an idea](https://iosdevweekly.typeform.com/to/ucVOvf).

 # The SwiftPM Library

 This repository powers the list of packages indexed and monitored by the [SwiftPM Library](https://swiftpm.co).
 The intention of this repository is to build a *complete* list of packages that support the Swift Package Manager.